solana-developers/solana-cookbook/docs/th/references/staking.md

 ## Get Current Validators

-We can stake SOL and earn rewards for helping secure the network.
+We สามารถ stake SOL and earn rewards for helping secure the network.
 To stake, we delegate SOL to validators who in turn process transactions.

 <CodeGroup>
   <CodeGroupItem title="TS" active>